OrfeasLitos/advising-sessions/log.md

 ### Payment Network

-Today we had a meeting wit Prof. Kiayias that lasted 1 hour and 45'.
+Today we had a meeting with Prof. Kiayias that lasted 1 hour and 45'.
 We discussed Payment Network.
 We first discussed how the proof will proceed to the next step.
 In particular we resolved to move the ``register'' steps to the functionality, adapt the simulator accordingly and prove that the modified setup generates for the Environment the same view